gplepage/vegas/doc/html/_sources/background.txt

 The standard deviation |sigmaI| is an estimate of the possible error in the Monte Carlo estimate.
-A simple variational calculation, keeping
+A simple variational calculation, constrained by

 .. math::